Child Brain Development

 Real change is possible!

-At birth, an infant is born with billions of neural cells
+At birth, your child has billions of neural cells,

 but very few working connections.

-Although we are born with all the nerve cells we'll ever need, they are small and largely unconnected to the different parts of the brain.
+Although we are born with all the neural cells we'll ever need, they are small and mostly unconnected to the different parts of the brain.
+Over time, these connections are shaped by our interactions with the world.

-As we grow and experience life, initially through interactions with our family and close relatives and later though our peers and the world, our brain circuits begin to wire up.
+As we grow and experience life, initially through interactions with our family and close relatives and later though our peers and the world, our brains begin to wire up.

-Through interaction, our neurons communicate to connect to other cells and make important pathways to various parts of the brain.
+Through repeated emotionally safe experiences, our neurons communicate to connect to other cells and strengthen important pathways to various parts of the brain.

 happens in the first 5 years.